FAQ

 Calm answers to common Octopus Energy questions: switching, tariffs, smart meters and referral credits.

-How does the Octopus Energy referral code work?
+How does the Octopus Energy referral link work?

 Is the £50 referral credit real?

 Yes.
-Octopus says home referrals give £50 energy credit to the new customer and £50 to the referrer once the referral qualifies.
-It is account credit, not a voucher or a separate cash payment.
+Octopus says customers who switch through a valid referral link can get £50 account credit once the switch is complete and the qualifying conditions are met.
+It is account credit, not a voucher or separate cash payment.

 When do I get the £50 credit?